Hey, all. If there's one thing I like doing, it's helping people save money.

 What's one way to achieve this?

-Assemble or make things at home, rather than buying them pre-packaged.
-Especially when it's ridiculously easy and simple.
+Assemble or make things at home, rather than buying them prepackaged.
+Especially when it's ridiculously simple and takes all of five seconds.

 For example, blending your own pumpkin pie spice.

 Please, please, please don't spend $5-6 dollars on a little .5-1 ounce container of pumpkin pie spice.
 It's such a RIP-OFF!

 First of all, if you cook or bake, you probably have many or all of the necessary spices in your pantry right this moment.

 Second of all, if you don't already own the spices, you can easily obtain small amounts of each one from the dry goods section of your local market for waaaaay less money.

 That's the beauty of the bulk section—you can measure out (weigh) exactly what you need for a recipe.
 No extra food waste or additional cost.

 Now, for the pumpkin pie spice.

 Is there a definitive pumpkin pie spice recipe out there?